Message from the Interim Dean

 Students have the opportunity to learn and research in world-class facilities and state-of-the-art laboratories.
 The Core Science Facility is host of modern student learning amenities and research laboratories.
 Examples of engineering research laboratories include autonomous ocean systems, computer-aided design, control, drilling technology, intelligent systems, materials, optical and wireless communications, organic pollution control, robotics, remote sensing, safety and risk and thermal fluids and energy, among several others.

 Many engineering professors are nationally and internationally recognized researchers in their fields: fellows of the Engineering Institute of Canada, Canadian Academy of Engineering, Institute of Electrical and Electronics Engineers, as well as elected members of the European Academy of Sciences and Arts and top 2 per cent researchers recognized by Stanford University.
 They also hold prestigious research chair positions, such as the NSERC Canada Research Chair, Husky Energy Chair, UArctic Chair in Marine and Coastal Environmental Engineering and Engineering Chair in Entrepreneurship.
 Numerous faculty members are recipients of research, teaching and service awards.

-Our students have the unique opportunity to learn and be mentored by distinguished faculty members in world-class laboratories and facilities.
-All this in a vibrant environment that fosters equity, diversity, and inclusion in education in which all students can thrive.
+Our students have the unique opportunity to learn from and be mentored by distinguished faculty members in world-class laboratories and facilities.
+All this in a vibrant environment that fosters equity, diversity and inclusion in education in which all students can thrive.